TJ Friedl hits a 3-run homer as the Reds beat the slumping Cubs 5-2

 Candelario singled and scored on Fraley’s sacrifice fly in the fifth.

+Bellinger hit an RBI single in the fifth and David Bote drove in another run when he bounced into a fielder’s choice in the sixth.
+But that was it for the Cubs.

-That was more than enough for Lodolo, who escaped a jam in the fifth when Christopher Morel bounced into an inning-ending double play.
+Lodolo escaped a jam in the fifth when Christopher Morel grounded into an inning-ending double play.

 ROSTER MOVES